dulldesk/user-gen/README.md

 # user-gen
-Generates usernames based on an adjective-nouns pairing.
+Generates usernames based on an adjective-noun pairing.

 Usernames can optionally use alliteration and/or animals instead of nouns.